 - It is normal for small newborns to lose weight during the first 7-10 days of life.
 Birth weight is usually regained by 14 days of life unless the newborn has been sick.
-For newborns on alternative feeding method, increase the volume of milk in increments of 20ml/kg body weight/day until the volume of breast milk reaches 180 ml/kg body weight/day.

 Kangaroo mother care

 Kangaroo mother care (KMC) is a universally available and biologically sound method of care for newborns, in particular those who are preterm or of low birth weight.
 It is defined as early, prolonged skin-to-skin contact between a mother and her LBW newborn.
 This can take place both in hospital and at home and is usually continued until the newborn reaches at least 2000gm in weight.